Child rearing – the most important project for a parent

 He meant, ” Bring me the child at birth and take him away after his 8th birthday.
 He will be a Russian forever”.

 Parenting is not at all an easy task.
 Even animals work hard to take special care of their little ones until they are old enough to be on their own.
 Parents and teachers need to actually openly express their love for children.
 A warm hug can do wonders and this gives the child a sense of security and that of being cared for.
 If children lie, it is only because their parents or teachers did not do their job well.
-When a child is taught the value and the power of truth by narrating to it stories of historical, mythological or even fictitious characters, it will NEVER lie.
-Thanks to its natural imaginative skills, stories narrated in an interesting manner can cause deep effects on a childs’ mind – forever.
+When a child is taught the value and the power of truth by narrating to it stories of historical, mythological or even fictional characters, they will NEVER lie.
+Thanks to its natural imaginative skills, stories narrated in an interesting manner, can cause deep effects on a childs’ mind – forever.
 As little children are highly impressionable, selfish people of some violent religions, slaughter large animals right before the eyes of children!
 This is done in the name of religion!
 Such a macabre act completely removes any kind of softness, compassion or inhibition from the child’s mind and when it grows up or even during its teens, it sees absolutely nothing wrong in slaughtering a human being who in the eyes of the child, is in fact ‘smaller’ than the large animal!

-People need to recollect their childhood memories, apply the same childlike sentiment and above all empathise with children while dealing or communicating with them.
+People need to recollect their childhood memories, apply the same childlike sentiment and above all, empathise with children while dealing or communicating with them.
 The best way to communicate good and strong morals to children are through stories and not by giving them long and boring lectures.
 Playing with children , singing, dancing and laughing with them have excellent effects on the child’s psyche.

-Just after a child is born, parents need to have an agenda of all the things that they would be teaching the child during the following 8 years.
+Just after a child is born, parents need to have an agenda of all the things that they would be teaching the child during the 8 years that follow.
 The planning has to be done very well and the steps need to be documented and followed.
 Bringing up a child is a major project.
 All of us know that it was one man who caused World War II and all that genocide and the destruction.
 This proves that one child can certainly make a difference to the world either in a positive way or in a negative way.
 If parents of little children of today would be serious about bringing their children up in the right way, the world in the next fifteen years would be a much better place to live in.

 We need to help children develop inherent qualities of compassion, kindness, friendliness, decency, righteousness, dignity, etc. This can be achieved by protecting them from exposure to violence, violent movies, hatred, lies, cheating, arrogance, war, etc at least until the age of 8.
 Once the basic personality is formed, the child will never take up to crime or to any other uncivilised or anti-social act.
 The concept of Ahimsa or Non-Violence can be permanently ‘fixed’ in the mind of a child before the age of 8.